qiime2/docs/source/tutorials/gneiss.rst

 In this tutorial you will learn how to perform differential abundance analysis using balances in gneiss.
 The main problem that we will focus on is how to identify differentially abundant taxa in a compositionally coherent way.

 Compositionality refers to the issue of dealing with proportions.
-Since the sequencing depth is not typically biologically relevant, the microbial abundances are best interpreted as proportions.
+To account for differences in sequencing depth, microbial abundances are typically interpreted as proportions (e.g. relative abundance).
 Because of this, it becomes challenging to infer exactly which microbes are changing -- since proportions add to one, the change of a single microbe will also change the proportions of the remaining microbes.

 Consider the following example: